kitao/pyxel/docs/README-abspath.md

 App()
 ```

-When creating simple graphics without animation, the `show` function can be used to make the code more concise.
+To create simple graphics without animation, use the `show` function to make the code more concise.

 ```python
 import pyxel